Ares259/SportCar/preposal.md

 ## If you plan to collaborate with one or two classmates, what are their names?

-- NOt at the moment
+- Not at the moment

 ## Do you have any questions of your own?